krulica/kruliczynotes/bazy danych.md

 ####1.1
-SELECT * FROM pracownik
+'''SELECT * FROM pracownik
 ####1.2
-SELECT imie FROM pracownik
+'''SELECT imie FROM pracownik
 ####1.3
 SELECT imie, nazwisko, dzial FROM pracownik